UIUCLearningLanguageLab/LabWebsite/content/topics.md

 A brief overview of the topics we study in our lab.

-### Language Production
+### Language Production and Comprehension

-- Testing theories regarding how the structure of message-level representations build speech.
+- Understanding the processes and knowledge that allow children and adults to produce and comprehend language

 ### Language Acquisition

-- Studying how children acquire language via quantitative and qualitative analyses of language exposure.
+- Studying how children learn language, including analyses of language exposure.

 ### Computational Modeling